This time, the picture did tell the entire story.

 It looks like one of the worst trades in Canadiens' history, and one of the best for the Rangers.

-McDonagh tortured the Canadiens in the Eastern Conference Final with his powerful skating, his marvelous speed and his confidence to pinch deep into the offensive zone.
+McDonagh tortured the Canadiens in the conference final with his powerful skating, his marvelous speed and his confidence to pinch deep into the offensive zone.

 Whether he was setting up goals (he had eight assists in the series), scoring them (he had two goals) or backchecking like crazy to take away a sure breakaway attempt by Brendan Gallagher, which he did in Game 2, McDonagh was a force and the Canadiens had no answer for him.